borntofrappe/svelte-tutorial/Wind Chill Index/README.md

 ### Design

-In the **res** folder you find the icons drawn for the input elements of type number.
-They are meant to be transitioned as the respective elements are focused on.
-You also find the markup and stylesheet describing the UI for the application, developed in two stints:
+In the `res` I developed the UI of the application in two stints:

--   First UI describes a first attempt at creating a pleasing layout.
+- `First UI` describes a basic layout with HTML elements

--   Final UI describes the second and final version, incorporating the Zdog library to create a pseudo-3d graphic.
+- `Final UI` incorporates the Zdog library to create a pseudo-3d graphic

-The graphic itself is developed [right here](https://github.com/borntofrappe/Front-End-Practice/tree/master/Zdog%20Chicken) and is live [right here](https://codepen.io/borntofrappe/details/Baajmzy).
+The `.svg` icons are actually created for the first UI, with the idea of updating their appearance as the `<input>` elements of type `number` receive focus.
+That being said, the syntax for `anemometer.svg` is repurposed in the Zdog graphic.
+The graphic has been developed developed [in this project](https://github.com/borntofrappe/Front-End-Practice/tree/master/Zdog%20Chicken), and is highlighted [in this pen](https://codepen.io/borntofrappe/details/Baajmzy) for good measure.